 We’ll keep working on adding more species.
 We appreciate your patience, since

 “teaching” Merlin new species requires extensive data collection, testing, and troubleshooting.
 We’re working on the most common species first, but we’re interested to hear what species you’d like to be included the most.
 Please feel free to email us with suggestions.
+Click here to explore all of the regions we currently cover.

 Recent computer vision and machine learning advances, which, coupled with the growing image resources of Macaulay Library uploaded by thousands of eBird users, have allowed us to create photo identification models that run on mobile devices.
 These models run through thousands of images for each species, and looks for patterns that are shared between all photos of a single species.
 With enough images, the Photo ID tool can correctly identify images of birds in different postures, and from different angles.